valespring/place-framework/README.md

 #### Description

 A quick grid like the above, but targets the `$grid-gap-modifier` to apply gutters for spacing.
-Note that the element must end with the modifier ( default: `--spaced` ) *(Desktop: 33%, Tablet: 33%, Mobile: 50%)*.
+Note that the element must end with the modifier ( default: `--gapped` ) *(Desktop: 33%, Tablet: 33%, Mobile: 50%)*.

 ## Acknowledgements